fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     Another detail that would be a good addition to the API is UI controls.
 Filipi, one of my mentors, told me it would be a good feature if the user could control the intensities of the bandwidths for a better structural visualization of the render, and knowing FURY already have a good set of `UI elements <https://fury.gl/latest/auto_examples/index.html#user-interface-elements>`_, I just needed to integrate that into my program via callbacks.
-I tried implementing an intensity slider, however, for some reason, it is making the program crash randomly, for reasons I still don't know, so that is another issue under investigation.
-Below, how a first version of that was working before the crashes:
+I tried implementing an intensity slider.
+However, for some reason, it is making the program crash randomly, for reasons I still don't know, so that is another issue under investigation.
+Below, we show a first version of that feature, which was working before the crashes:

     .. image:: https://raw.githubusercontent.com/JoaoDell/gsoc_assets/main/images/slider.gif
        :align: center